-Only one out of every 20 grocery bags that feed people who are hungry come from church food pantries and other private charities.
-Federal nutrition programs, from school meals to SNAP (formerly known as food stamps), provide the rest.
+Only 1 out of every 10 grocery bags that feed people who are hungry come from church food pantries and other private charities.
+Federal nutrition programs, from school meals to SNAP, provide the rest.
 Our government’s child nutrition programs serve millions of children each year.

 Most of these programs provide ready-to-eat food in places where children can be reached directly.
 Food provided through these programs meets science-based nutrition guidelines.

 To receive free or reduced-price meals or WIC benefits, children must live in households that are “low-income” as defined by the federal government.

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.